-A management buyout (MBO) is a form of acquisition where the company’s existing managers acquire all, or a part, of the company from the current owners.
+A management buyout (MBO) is a form of transition where the company’s existing managers acquire all, or a part, of the company from the current owners.
 An MBO works where a motivated and competent management team can transition smoothly from subordinate to owner.

 As an owner, your preference may be to sell the business to those who have helped you create the wealth in the first instance, rather than to an independent third party.

-As with a family transfer, an MBO has its risks:
+An MBO has its risks:

 - Managers are often cash poor and must fund the transaction from other sources, thereby adding delay and uncertainty to the transition.
 Vendor financing is an option, but this usually results in deferred payments.